 Day 1: Meeting at the pier in Brosundet

 The adventure kicks off once you arrive in Ålesund.
 You’ll meet your guides in Brosundet and your sailing boat, Jolly, will be waiting in the harbor.
 You’ll get to know each other over a delicious dinner prepared on board and your guide will check your equipment.
-The group usually leaves as soon as possible, but you can also set sail the next day and stay in town for the night since Ålesund is a beautiful city that has a lot to offer.
+The group usually stays in town for the night since Ålesund is a beautiful city that has a lot to offer.

 Kick things off with a filling breakfast and freshly brewed coffee to get ready for the day ahead of you.
 Continue the journey across the fjord and head to Sæbø, the navel of the world.
-This picturesque village is an ideal gateway to many adventures in the mountains.
-One such mountain is Skårasalen.
+There will be plenty of ski options and the guide will recommend the appropriate terrain for the day.
+The classic option is Skårasalen.
 Here you can go up one side of the mountain and ski down the other and enjoy superb downhill skiing all the way to the fjord.
-You’ll then reach Skår, a village with no road connections and with only two inhabitants and a pub.
-You’ll get back to Jolly and have dinner in Rekkedal Guest House, an old family farm where buildings date back to the 15th century!
+You’ll reach Skår, a village with no road connections and with only two inhabitants and a pub.
+Board Jolly and have dinner in Rekkedal Guest House, an old family farm where buildings date back to the 15th century!